Tell us about your library memories

 Family moments

-by M. Rigby, about 1 month ago
+by M. Rigby, 3 months ago

 I can remember as a child along with my sister once a month on a Thursday after school the thrill of racing home and jumping in the car with mum and dad and going for our monthly library visit we all changed our books, mum and dad off to the adult sections and my sister and I off to the children's such a wonderful monthly family memory all changing our books together and the thrill of seeing what we had all chosen then off home to all read our choices, it instilled a love of reading for us all which...
 Continue reading